eigentaylor/eigentaylor.github.io/_posts/2026-01-19-practicalapproval.md

 IRV may actually *exacerbate* polarized outcomes, rather than mitigate them, and Condorcet failures may be far more common in the most politically relevant swing states.
 The simulations done in the report had Condorcet failures in approximately **40% of all elections**.

+The honest proposition becomes: "Let voters be more expressive by being able to rank candidates!
+But we cannot guarantee that there won't be a loser who was preferred to the winner by a majority of voters."
+That is, the ranked ballot allows for more expressive preferences, but the method does not actually honor those preferences in a consistent manner.

 It seems only reasonable that *if* we must adopt a ranked method (which I am not convinced that we should), we should at least choose one that satisfies the Condorcet criterion.

 The key reason for this is ***internal consistency***.
 If a ranked method fails to elect the Condorcet winner, then it both fails to deliver on its promise of majority rule, *and* erodes (if not destroys) public confidence and trust in the method, setting back the electoral reform movement as a whole.
 If the electorate becomes disillusioned with IRV, are they going to be willing to try another method?

-This makes choosing a robust method imperative.
+This makes choosing a robust method *imperative*.
 The idea that we can pick a "transitional", flawed method like IRV, and then "fix it later" is a dangerous gamble that may backfire spectacularly.
 If we wish to have trust in our elections and democracy, and have the reform method stick, we **must** have a method that is internally consistent.

 ## Internal Consistency

 But what does it truly mean to be "internally consistent"?
 Well, for a ranked method, for which the entire point is to obtain ordinal (ordered) preferences from voters, then the result should reflect those preferences in a consistent manner.

+### The Alaska Failure

 In [Alaska 2022](https://ranked.vote/report/us/ak/2022/08/cd), we had a three way race between Mary Peltola (D), Sarah Palin (R), and Nick Begich III (R).
 We had in round 1: